jakobnissen/BinBencherBackend.jl/docs/src/benchmarking.md

 * `--precisions`: See `--recalls`
 * `--intersect`: Allow sequences to be present in multiple bins.
 Without this flag, BinBencher will throw an error if any sequences is detected in multiple bins.
+* `--quiet`: Do not log to stderr, except error messages that end the program.

 ### Output files
 * `log.txt`: The log file.
 Look here for errors.